 Google suggests that if they detect cloaking on your site you may be removed entirely from the Google index.

 So what does cloaking mean?
-Simply put, you display different content to search engine bots and to humans, with the purpose of manipulating your search engine rankings.
-Most of the cloaking scripts are identifying the IP of the user agent (humans or search engine bots) and based on a predefined list of IPs of search engine bots will guess if the visitor is a search engine or a human.
+Simply put, you display different content to search engine bots and to humans to manipulate your search engine rankings.
+Most of the cloaking scripts identify the IP of the user agent (humans or search engine bots) and, based on a predefined list of IPs of search engine bots, will guess if the visitor is a search engine or a human.
 Other scripts use "traps" to identify robots.
-Based on who’s visiting your site, you can setup your web server to serve the tricky content to the search engine and nice looking content to the human.
+Based on who’s visiting your site, you can set up your web server to serve the tricky content to the search engine and nice-looking content to the human.

 Some historical information on cloaking if you are interested:

-Cloaking content was mentioned in the early days of search engines (around 1990s).
+Cloaking content was mentioned in the early days of search engines (around the 1990s).
 In those days, SEO was all about keyword stuffing.
-So, smart SEO geeks used to display a page full of keywords when a search engine bot visited to crawl / index the page.
+So, smart SEO geeks used to display a page full of keywords when a search engine bot visited to crawl/index the page.
 While if a user visited the same page, they displayed the default (normal) version.
-This strategy of keyword stuffing used to work like wonders so naturally search engines started devising clever ways to detect and penalize such cloaking.
+This strategy of keyword stuffing used to work like wonders so naturally, search engines started devising clever ways to detect and penalize such cloaking.
 But thanks to Google’s PageRank algorithm, keyword stuffing no longer works.

 Examples of Cloaking